-This feature is offered with Confluence Cloud Premium.
+This feature is offered with Confluence Cloud Premium and Enterprise.

 As an admin, there may be times when you need to access content that you haven’t been given permission to view.
 For example, you may need to unlock a restricted page or space created by an inactive user, or you may need to diagnose content access issues.
 Admin key allows site admins to access restricted content so they can address these needs.

 Use admin key to access a restricted page